prob140/prob140.github.io/logistics.md

 ## Study Guides ##

-Weekly content and assignments will be released on Mondays.
+Typically, weekly content and assignments will be released on Mondays.
 You should use the weekly Study Guide to map out your work.
 It will provide you with a detailed outline of the week's main ideas with links to the textbook, a schedule that describes the focus of the instructor's live sessions and those held by the GSIs, a list of recommended practice problems, and so on.

 Each week's assignments are based on the material of that week, not of the previous week.
 The week's content, live sessions, practice problems, homework, and lab are carefully coordinated.
 The Study Guide is designed to help you distribute your work effectively over the week.
 Leaving it till the weekend is not a good idea.